Shakti does not Diagnose, Treat or Prevent Medical Disorders. No Statements about Shakti For Windows have been evaluated by the FDA.

 What frequencies are used in the Shakti signals?

 Describing the Shakti signals as frequencies will make them seem like something they aren’t.
-Many technically-minded people have made the mistake of thinking that all signals must have frequencies, and therefore, Shakti signals can’t be described in terms of their frequencies.
-The illustrations below show why this is not so.
+Many technically minded people have made the mistake of thinking that all signals must have frequencies, and therefore, the Shakti signals must also be frequencies.
+The illustrations below show why this isn’t so.

 Shakti’s signals are irregular ‘bursts’ containing many frequencies.

 No. EMF stands for 1) Electromagnetic frequency, 2) Electromagnetic force, 3) Electromotive force, and 4) Electromagnetic fields.